Gun Buyback Failures: Why Access to Safe Firearm Disposal Information Is Lacking

-I have called several District attorney offices in several states over the years to determine if a specific gun buyback program was active.
-Every time that I have called, including recently, I have been told that they don’t know when the next one is.
+I have called several District Attorney offices in multiple states over the years to find out if a specific gun buyback program was active.
+Each time, including most recently, I was told they didn’t know when the next one would be.

-As a private citizen, this does not inspire confidence in our leadership or police department efforts to get illegal guns of the street.
-To be clear, I am not here to engage in the nonsensical gun debate.
-That’s a debate for someone else.
-I am speaking about a person who attempting to dispose of illegal firearms.
+As a private citizen, this lack of information does not inspire confidence in the efforts of leadership or police departments to remove illegal guns from the streets.
+To be clear, I am not here to engage in the broader gun debate.
+I am addressing the difficulties faced by someone trying to safely dispose of illegal firearms.

 Please note, the main image was taken at a shooting range in West Virginia with a legal firearm.